microbma/microbma.github.io/project/SMAG.md

 ## Figures and Supplementary Table Files
-The source data underlying Figs. 1–6 and Supplementary Figs. 1-6 are provided as Source Data files and have been deposited in the Figshare database[Data files](https://doi.org/10.6084/m9.figshare.23298791).
+The source data underlying Figs. 1–6 and Supplementary Figs. 1-6 are provided as Source Data files and have been deposited in the Figshare database [Data files](https://doi.org/10.6084/m9.figshare.23298791).

 ## Contacts
 Other associated data supporting the findings are available from the corresponding author(bma@zju.edu.cn) upon reasonable request.
 Also you can contact lucy20@zju.edu.cn for details.